 Pictured (l-r): Steve Sherman, Charlie Sherman, & Donald Sherman

 At McClain Bank, we are continually preparing for the future by expanding our technology, products and services for our customers benefit.
 Additionally, McClain Bank is consistently rated 5-Stars by BauerFinancial, signifying McClain Bank as one of the strongest institutions in the nation.
-And while a lot has changed in the past 98 years, some things will always remain - like traditional values and customer service.
+And while a lot has changed in the past 101 years, some things will always remain - like timeless values and exceptional customer service.
 Come see us...
 We’d love to be your bank.

 McClain Bank currently operates locations in Purcell, Norman, and Noble.
 See more location information.